 — Star Wars (@starwars) December 21, 2020

 In a post-credits scene featured in the season 2 finale of The Mandalorian, Boba Fett is shown violently taking the throne once occupied by Tatooine crime lord Jabba the Hutt, assisted by the Fennec Shand.
-The scene ends with an announcement that The Book of Boba Fett will premiere in Christmas 2021.
+The scene ends with an announcement that The Book of Boba Fett will premiere this Christmas.

 The Book of Boba Fett joins the previously announced Star Wars spinoff series Ahsoka and Rangers of the New Republic, which Lucasfilm has confirmed will eventually crossover at some point for a story arc that brings all of the spinoff series’ characters together.